 Editorial Note: Ciao Bambino received a complimentary overnight at Hotel Mont Cervin Palace.
 As usual, all opinions are our own.
 All photos by Amie O’Shaughnessy except for suite photo by Hotel Mont Cervin Palace.

 Need help planning a trip to Zermatt or anywhere else in Switzerland?
 Our Family Vacation Planning Service can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Family Travel Advisor page.

 Ciao Bambino recommended family-friendly hotels in Switzerland